yi-xiaa/MpraVAE/README.md

 python /path/to/augment.py celltype_name/disease_name --lib_path /path/to/lib.py --model_path /path/to/model.py --train_path /path/to/train.py --data_folder /path/to/Data --input_dir /path/to/input_data_folder --output_dir /path/to/output_folder --fasta_output_dir /path/to/fasta_output_folder
 ```

-- Python command line for classifier to give prediction of variants in input.fasta
+- Python command line for classifier to give prediction of variants in input.fasta and save as an probs_out.csv file.
 ```command
 python /path/to/predict.py --modelname "path/to/your_model_name.pth" --seq_input_path "/path/to/your/input.fasta" --outfolder "your_output_folder/"
 ```